 At the same time, it is important not to appear too keen, as the seller will know you will go the extra mile (and pay the extra pounds!) to get your hands on the deeds.
 Don’t walk around the property exclaiming, “This is the one!
 We’ve got to have it!”
 Your negotiating power will be immediately limited.
 If you are in any doubt, take a trusted friend who knows you, knows how you like to live your life, and who will give you an honest appraisal from a different perspective.

 Aside from your own offer, the seller is likely to be involved in acquiring their own new house.
-As a first time buyer you are in a strong position to allow someone to move quickly into getting their next property.
+As a First Time Buyers you are in a strong position to allow someone to move quickly into getting their next property.
 Therefore it’s very important to stress your position to the seller as well as the estate agent.
 If you are living at home with parents, have a mortgage agreed in principle and a conveyancing solicitor already in mind, then a seller wanting a quick sale might be more willing to negotiate on price than with someone in rented accommodation with six months still on their tenancy who doesn’t know their true mortgage budget.

 It is also highly recommended that you show patience and understanding if you are part of a moving chain – an act of goodwill is sure to be remembered favourably if a seller is faced with multiple offers on their property.
 Also remember that when you make an offer, the seller’s estate agent will ask to see your proof of identity, so make sure that you have the necessary documentation to hand to avoid any delays.